aolivava/ContractAuditBlockchain/README.md

 # ContractAuditBlockchain
-Owner's Graduation Project.
+Graduation Project of this repository's owner.
 Contract Audit using Blockchain technology

 # Abstract
 This project focuses on the problematic presented by the British company Nationwide Hire, client of DCSL Software Ltd, current employer of the author of this project.